Top stories for World Immunization Week

 The kindergarten vaccination rate has increased in California, ahead of the July 1 effective date of Senate Bill 277, which will eliminate all nonmedical vaccine exemptions throughout the state, according to recent data published by the State of California.
 Read more.

-Most clinicians do not mention HPV, HBV vaccines
+Most clinicians do not mention HPV, HBV vaccines as reducing cancer

 Only 7% of clinicians recommended to patients that the HPV and hepatitis B vaccines specifically can reduce cancer, according to a recent survey.
 Read more.